-Nicholas De Genova is the host of a new podcast, Metropolis Rising (first launched in February 2021).
+Nicholas De Genova is the host of the first four episodes of the podcast, Metropolis Rising (first launched in February 2021).

 You'll find the podcast hosted on numerous platforms, including Apple Podcasts, Spotify, Google, among many others,

 where you can listen and subscribe free of charge.

 Lilian Jimenez is an attorney who advocates for greater justice and equity in public policy.
 She has extensive experience in direct services, community organizing, and policy advocacy, with a special focus on promoting the rights of immigrant populations and communities of color.
 Lili works to ensure that government, as well as non-profit programs, are aligned with the needs of the communities that they are supposed to serve.
 She has dedicated herself to the issues of immigration, health justice, workers’ rights, and criminal justice reform.
 Lili has held leadership positions with: Workers United, an affiliate of the Service Employees International Union (SEIU); the Fair Labor Standards Division of the Illinois Department of Labor; the Illinois Office of Immigrant & Refugee Services; the State of Illinois Occupational Safety and Health Administration (OSHA); she was also a Civil Rights Investigator in the U.S. Department of Health and Human Services.
 Lilian Jimenez is also currently running as a candidate to represent the State of Illinois’ 4th District in the State House of Representatives.